Marla Ridenour: Game 7 World Series loss shouldn’t obscure special bond in Indians’ special season

 Cleveland Indians center fielder Rajai Davis is greeted at the dugout after hitting a two run home run off Chicago Cub pitcher Aroldis Chapman to tie the game in the eighth inning in Game 7 of the World Series on Wednesday at Progressive Field in Cleveland.
 (Mike Cardew/Akron Beacon Journal)

-Chicago Cubs' Ben Zobrist is safe at home as Cleveland Indians catcher Roberto Perez puts on a late tag during the fourth inning of Game 7 of the World Series against the Chicago Cubs on Wednesday at Progressive Field in Cleveland.
+Chicago Cubs' Kris Bryant is safe at home as Cleveland Indians catcher Roberto Perez puts on a late tag during the fourth inning of Game 7 of the World Series against the Chicago Cubs on Wednesday at Progressive Field in Cleveland.
 (Mike Cardew/Akron Beacon Journal)

 Cleveland Indians second baseman Jason Kipnis sits in the dugout after the Chicago Cubs won Game 7 of the World Series 8-7 in ten innings on Wednesday at Progressive Field in Cleveland.
 (Michael Chritton/Akron Beacon Journal)